terrycojones/rpnpy/README.md

 The full list of modifiers is:

-`*` (all): Use all arguments from the stack in the command execution.
+`*`: Use *a*ll arguments from the stack in the command execution.

-`c` (forceCommand): Force the command line string to be interpreted as a special command.
+`c`: Force the *c*ommand line string to be interpreted as a special command.
 This must be used if you define a variable with a name like `quit` or `pop` and you then can't call the special `quit` command.

-`D` (debug): Toggle debug output.
+`D`: Toggle *d*ebug output.

-`i` (iterate): Iterate the result of the command and put the values onto the stack in a list.
+`i`: *I*terate the result of the command and put the values onto the stack in a list.
 This is useful when you call a function that returns a generator or other special iterable object.
 It's a convenience for just calling the function (which would put the generator onto the stack) and then running `list`.

-`n` (noSplit): Turn off line splitting.
+`n`: Turn off (thing: *n*o) line splitting.
 Note that this will only take effect when processing the _next_ command.

-`=` (preserveStack): The command will be run but the stack will not be altered.
+`=`: The command will be run but the stack will not be altered (think: keep the stack equal).
 This is useful in combination with the `p` modifier to print the result.
 It can be used to try an operation and see its result without actually doing it.
 If you do execute a command and want to undo it, there is also the `undo` special command.

-`p` (print): Print the result (if any).
+`p`: *P*rint the result (if any).
 See also the `P` option and the `--print` argument to `rpn.py`.

-`!` (push): Push the given thing (either a function or a variable) onto the stack, do not try to run or evaluate it.
+`!`: Push the given thing (either a function or a variable) onto the stack, do not try to run or evaluate it.

-`r` (reverse): Reverse how a function (for `map`, `apply`, `reduce`) or a string (for `join`) is looked for on the stack.
+`r`: *R*everse how a function (for `map`, `apply`, `reduce`) or a string (for `join`) is looked for on the stack.
 Normally the function or string argument to one of those special functions has to be pushed onto the stack first.
 If `:r` is used, the function or string can be given last (i.e., can be on the top of the stack).

-`s` (split): Turn on line splittign on whitespace.
+`s`: Turn on line *s*plitting on whitespace.
 Will not take effect until the next input line is read.

 If a count is given, it is either interpreted as a number of times to push something onto the stack or the number of arguments to act on.